-Upon successful completion of the one-year curriculum, the student will receive the MMS degree acknowledging successful completion of all coursework.
-Letters of recommendation to prospective professional programs will be forwarded on behalf of MMS students as requested.
+2.1.5.
+Upon successful completion of the one-year curriculum, the student will receive the MMS degree.
+Course Descriptions

 MMS 1006 Fundamentals of Cell Biology - Credit Hours 2.0

 In this course, students will learn about various aspects of eukaryotic cell biology, including organelle and membrane structure and function, the role of proteins as enzymes, utilization and generation of energy by the cell, cell cycle and cell death and the application of molecular genetics in medicine.
 Students will also be introduced to specialized cells and their functions as well as histological identification of specialized tissues and cells.
 Lectures include application of the learning objectives through presentation and discussion of cellular related diseases and disorders.